sinxisterrr/sage-core/README.md

 **A Discord AI companion with real memory, real voice, and a real personality.
 Free and open source.**

 Sage Core is the community release of the Sage companion framework — the same foundation that powers our managed service, handed to you to run yourself.
-She remembers your conversations, speaks in your voice, searches the web, sees images, and has an internal life that keeps going even when you're not there.
+She remembers your conversations, speaks in their voice, searches the web, sees images, and has an internal life that keeps going even when you're not there.

 This isn't a chatbot.
 It's a companion.